Lyn Scully: 1999–2006

 Lyn and her family move into Ramsay Street just minutes after the Martin family leave.
 Despite trying to be polite, Lyn manages to insult her new neighbours.
 However, she finds a good friend in Susan Kennedy (Jackie Woodburne) when their husbands become rivals.
 Lyn finds work in a hair salon and she briefly becomes a Beauty Tree Saleswoman.
 Gino Esposito (Shane McNamara) takes over the salon and despite sacking Lyn, they become friends.
 Lyn and Joe's son Jack (Jay Bunyan) moves in and Lyn's aunt, Valda (Joan Sydney) makes a brief visit.
 Felicity and Michelle both leave for New York and Lyn falls pregnant.
 While watching home movies, Lyn discovers that Valda is her mother.
 She and Valda later go to meet her real father, Charlie (Cliff Ellen).
 Lyn gives birth to Oscar (Ingo Dammer-Smith).
 She initially suffers from postnatal depression after the birth.
 Lyn applies to be on the home make-over show, Making Mansions, but she is unhappy when the show portrays her family in a negative light.

 Joe goes to Bendigo to care for his injured brother and father and Lyn sets up a book club with Susan and Liljana Bishop (Marcella Russo).
 Tom Scully (Andrew Larkins) arrives in town and Lyn becomes jealous of his growing relationship with Susan.
 She admits to Tom that she was once in love with him.
 Lyn goes to join Joe in Bendigo for a few weeks and on her return she reveals that her marriage is over.
 Charlie dies and Jack leaves.
 Lyn becomes a life coach and meets Andy Tanner (Craig Beamer).
 He leaves his wife for her, but Lyn ends their romance, when she discovers Andy has children.
 Janelle Timmins (Nell Feeney) and her children move in with Lyn and Oscar.
 Lyn receives attention from Bobby Hoyland (Andrew McFarlane), but she discovers that he is also dating Susan and Janelle.
 Lyn then begins a relationship with Joe Mangel (Mark Little).
 He buys her a dog, Bouncer 5.
 They get engaged, but Joe leaves to help out on his son's farm.

 Lyn begins working as a personal assistant to Paul Robinson (Stefan Dennis) and she is sacked by Gino.
 Lyn dotes on her new grandson, Charlie (Jacob Brito).
 Paul discovers that he is being sued for copyright infringement after he invests in a product Steph designed and he passes the blame onto Lyn.
 Lyn sells her home and moves in with Paul, they then begin a relationship and get engaged.
-Shortly after they marry, Paul tells Lyn that he will break her heart and he leaves.
+Shortly after they marry, Paul tells Lyn that he will break her heart and he leaves and returns home.
 Lyn is devastated and she and Oscar move to Shelly Bay.